The heavy metal hit parade of cosmic rays

 Then, like forensic detectives determining the trajectory of a bullet by looking at the trail of destruction it left behind, scientists use computer programs to reconstruct the direction and energy of the gamma ray at the moment of impact.

-Right: Cross section diagram shows the layers of metal and fibers that will be used in GLAST.; a larger ).
+Right: Cross section diagram shows the layers of metal and fibers that will be used in GLAST.

 In addition to providing improved gamma-ray tracking, Pendleton's system is capable of measuring gamma rays of even higher energy levels than current instruments, like the ones aboard the Compton Gamma Ray Observatory.